Nuclear power in India: Nuclear power plans

-Based on India's known commercially viable reserves of 80,000 to 112,000 tons of uranium, this represents a 40–50 years uranium supply for India's nuclear power reactors (note with reprocessing and breeder reactor technology, this supply could be stretched out many times over).
-Furthermore, the uranium requirements of India's Nuclear Arsenal are only a fifteenth (1/15) of that required for power generation (approx. 32 tonnes), meaning that India's domestic fissile material supply is more than enough to meet all needs for it strategic nuclear arsenal.
+Based on India's known commercially viable reserves of 80,000 to 112,000 tons of uranium, this represents a 40–50 year uranium supply for India's nuclear power reactors (note with reprocessing and breeder reactor technology, this supply could be stretched out many times over).
+Furthermore, the uranium requirements of India's Nuclear Arsenal are only one-fifteenth (1/15) of that required for power generation (approx. 32 tonnes), meaning that India's domestic fissile material supply is more than enough to meet all needs for its strategic nuclear arsenal.
 Therefore, India has sufficient uranium resources to meet its strategic and power requirements for the foreseeable future.

 Former Indian President A. P. J. Abdul Kalam stated while he was in office that, "energy independence is India's first and highest priority.
-India has to go for nuclear power generation in a big way using thorium-based reactors.
-Thorium, a non-fissile material is available in abundance in our country."
+India needs to expand nuclear power generation in a big way using thorium-based reactors.
+Thorium, a non-fissile material, is available in abundance in our country."
 India has vast thorium reserves and quite limited uranium reserves.

 The long-term goal of India's nuclear program has been to develop an advanced heavy-water thorium cycle.
 The first stage of this employs the pressurised heavy water reactors (PHWR) fuelled by natural uranium, and light water reactors, which produce plutonium incidentally to their prime purpose of electricity generation.

 The second stage uses fast neutron reactors burning the plutonium with the blanket around the core having uranium as well as thorium, so that further plutonium (ideally high-fissile Pu) is produced as well as U-233.

 The Atomic Minerals Directorate (AMD) has identified almost 12 million tonnes of monazite resources (typically with 6-7% thorium).

 In stage 3, Advanced Heavy Water Reactors (AHWR) would burn thorium-plutonium fuels in such a manner that breeds U-233 which can eventually be used as a self-sustaining fissile driver for a fleet of breeding AHWRs.
 An alternative stage 3 is molten salt breeder reactors (MSBR), which are believed to be another possible option for eventual large-scale deployment.

-In June 2014, Kudankulam-1 became the single largest power generating unit in India (1000 MWe).
+In June 2014, Kudankulam-1 became the single largest power-generating unit in India (1000 MWe).

-In January 2021, India’s atomic energy secretary K.N.
-Vyas announced that the 700-megawatt pressurised heavy water reactor of the Kakrapar Atomic Power Station would be the first of the 16 such units planned in the country.
+In January 2021, India's atomic energy secretary K.N.
+Vyas announced that the 700-megawatt pressurised heavy water reactor at the Kakrapar Atomic Power Station would be the first of the 16 such units planned in the country.

 List of nuclear power plants

-Currently, twenty-two nuclear power reactors have a total install capacity of 6,780 MW (1.8% of total installed base).

-Note: Some sites may be abandoned if not found technically feasible or due to strategic, geopolitical, international and domestic issues.